-The Agency will boost the eligible basis of rehabilitation projects and those committing to the targeting in Section IV(B)(2) by up to fifteen percent (15%).
-The Agency may boost the eligible basis of projects awarded in 2015 by up to an additional fifteen percent (15%) if the flat nine percent tax credit rate in Section 42(b)(2)(A) is not reinstated.
+The Agency may boost the eligible basis of all projects awarded in 2016 by up to an additional fifteen percent (15%) if the flat nine percent tax credit rate in Section 42(b)(2)(A) is not reinstated.
+The Agency will boost the eligible basis of rehabilitation projects and those committing to the targeting in Section IV(B)(2) by up to an additional fifteen percent (15%).
 (Projects using the DDA or QCT basis increase are not eligible under this section.)